-Now that we’ve covered why you need to upgrade your AR-10 magazines, here are our choices for the top three best AR-10 magazines for 2020:
+Now that we’ve covered why you need to upgrade your AR-10 magazines, here are our choices for the top three best AR-10 magazines.

 Another big benefit to steel magazines is that because of their heavier construction, the laws of gravity allow them to drop more freely from the magazine well.

-The ten round version of this magazine comes with a bright orange follower, while the twenty round addition has a green follower.
-Both are very easy to spot so you can quickly have a visual indicator that your magazine has run dry.
-The followers are both built out of high quality polymer with a durable steel spring to ensure proper feeding and reliability.
+The ten-round version of this magazine comes with a bright orange follower, while the twenty-round addition has a green follower.
+Both are very easy to spot, so you can quickly have a visual indicator that your magazine has run dry.
+The followers are built of high-quality polymer with a durable steel spring to ensure proper feeding and reliability.